harrytruman/logstash-vmware/README.md

 ###Logstash configs and filters for handling ESXi and vSphere 5.x+ messages.

-If you're familiar with logs from VMware systems, you'll probably already know that their log formats are rather...diverse.
-These patterns are the result of my searching and finding only one other Logstash config for parsing message from anything related to VMware.
-I needed a central logging system to handle messages specifically from my ESXi 5.x hosts and vCenter running on Windows Server 2008/2012 (ugh).

 Credit to [Martin Seener](https://gist.github.com/martinseener) for his [Grok ESXi 5.x Pattern](https://gist.github.com/martinseener/5238576).
-His pattern was the only one I found for *anything* involving VMware so I heavily modified it to meet my needs.
+His pattern was the only one I found for *anything* involving VMware, so I heavily modified it to meet my needs.
 They're not the cleanest and they're certainly not the most well-written, but they do the job very nicely.
 If you find them useful, feel free to suggest improvements!

 ## Configs